Access Paths for Efficient Ordering with Large Language Models: Discussion

-In this work, we presented the LLM ORDER BY operator as a logical abstraction and systematically studied its physical implementations.
-Through a unified experimental framework across diverse sorting tasks, we demonstrated that no single access path—pointwise, pairwise, or listwise—universally dominates (also referred to as value-based or comparison-based).
-Instead, the effectiveness of an implementation depends strongly on the query characteristics and underlying data, highlighting the importance of adaptive access-path selection in practice.
+In this work, we presented the LLM ORDER BY semantic operator and systematically studied its physical implementations.
+We introduced several novel algorithmic designs to enhance existing semantic sorting methods, such as the external-merge semantic sort and quick sort with majority voting.
+Our evaluations reveal a clear pattern: external merge sort consistently provides high accuracy at a modest cost, and quicksort with majority voting achieves high accuracy at the expense of a significantly larger computational budget.
+Through a unified experimental framework across diverse sorting tasks, we demonstrated that no single access path is universally optimal.
+Instead, the effectiveness of an implementation is highly contingent on query characteristics and the underlying data, highlighting the necessity of adaptive access-path selection in practice.
+Furthermore, we empirically observed a test-time scaling phenomenon for the LLM Order By operator, where the sorting quality scales with the computational cost.
+This relationship provides a principled foundation for our optimizer’s heuristic rules, allowing for the dynamic selection of algorithms based on the available budget.

-We introduced several new algorithmic designs, including a batch-size determination strategy for value-based methods, a majority-voting mechanism for comparison-based approach, and a two-way external merge sort tailored for LLMs.
-Among these, the external merge sort method consistently achieved high accuracy–efficiency trade-offs for all datasets and the majority voting mechanism consistently improved the robustness of pairwise comparisons for GPT-4o.
-Beyond algorithmic design, our analysis suggests a log-linear scaling relationship between compute cost and ordering quality, offering a first step toward principled cost models for LLM-based query processing.
+While existing systems often rely on static execution strategies for semantic Order By, these static approaches fail to adapt to different query tasks.
+To address this limitation, we introduce a dynamic optimizer that selects near-optimal physical implementations on the fly.
+Using heuristic rules, self-consistency aggregation, and LLM self-reflection, our approach successfully navigates the trade-off between accuracy and cost.
+This adaptive approach consistently achieves performance superior to or on par with the best fixed single-algorithm strategies, establishing a new standard for efficient LLM-based ranking.
+For instance, on the Sembench Movie dataset using GPT-4.1, our proposed external merge sort outperforms the default pointwise implementation in BigQuery ($0.921$ vs. $0.862$), while our dynamic optimizer reaches a peak accuracy of $0.924$.
+In future work, we plan to expand the capability of our optimizer to support other operators, such as semantic \texttt{JOIN}~\cite{trummer2025implementingsemanticjoinoperators, sun2025quest}, \texttt{Extract}~\cite{lin2025twixautomaticallyreconstructingstructured, wang2025cequel}, and \texttt{Filter}~\cite{snowflake_cortex_aisql}.